anandology/python-practice-book/source/working-with-data.rst

     6

 .. problem:: Write a function ``factorial`` to compute factorial of a number.
+   Can you use the ``product`` function defined in the previous example to compute factorial?

 .. code-block:: python

     >>> factorial(4)
     24

 .. problem:: Write a function ``reverse`` to reverse a list.
 Can you do this without using list slicing?

 .. code-block:: python